 These guidelines are based on FTZ Board Order 849 (61 FR 53305-53307, October 11, 1996)

-A zone grantee which will have reported in its annual report to the FTZ Board the receipt of shipments under FTZ procedures (and under CBP activation approval) at any time prior to November 8, 1996, and thereafter within five years of the issuance of the grant of authority for the zone or subzone, is deemed to have fulfilled the FTZ activation requirement.
+A zone grantee which will have reported in its annual report to the FTZ Board the receipt of shipments under FTZ procedures (and under CBP activation approval) within five years of the issuance of the grant of authority for the zone or subzone is deemed to have fulfilled the FTZ activation requirement.

 (1) obtaining CBP activation approval under Section 146.6 of the CBP regulations (19 CFR Part 146) from the CBP Port Director for the area;

-(2) submitting a zone schedule to the Executive Secretary of the FTZ Board and to the CBP Port Director pursuant to Section 400.44(a) of the FTZ regulations; and,
+(2) submitting a zone schedule to the Executive Secretary of the FTZ Board pursuant to Section 400.44(a) of the FTZ regulations; and,

 (3) notifying the Executive Secretary in writing upon the completion of (1) and (2) that the zone is open for business.

-The fulfillment of the requirements in either of the two preceding paragraphs constitutes “FTZ activation” for purposes of the “lapse provision” and it preserves active FTZ authority for all general- purpose zone sites in a zone plan.
+The fulfillment of the requirements in either of the two preceding paragraphs constitutes “FTZ activation” for purposes of the “lapse provision” and it preserves active FTZ authority for all zone sites.
 Subzones are individually subject to the requirements.